newns92/MarathonTrainingAnalysis/R_Analysis_git.md

     ## 66           GA Run         11 2016-10-01 Sat    10.00
     ## 67         Long Run         11 2016-10-02 Sun    24.00

-So the final 2 runs of the week coincided with the start of October, with the longest run of the plan, 24 miles, taking place in this week.
+So the final 2 runs of peak week coincided with the start of October, with the longest run of the plan, 24 miles, taking place in this week.

 Another important metric for runners is their **cadence**, which is the number of steps taken per minute.
 The general consensus for a good cadence to run efficiently seems to be anywhere from 160 to 180 steps per minute, with more advanced and elite runners leaning towards the higher end.